banea-radu/Angula-SA-Project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO:
+	- Create all Components
+		- adjust all components
+			- Home:
+				- slider adjust
+				- integrate all buttons component
+				- integrate all cards component
+				- new API get (firebase)
+	- implement routing
+		- configure all routes
+ 	- solve images problems due to stackblitz limitation (including favicon)

+## TO DOne:
+	- deploy netlify
+	- add netlify link to readme